gnnop/Faithful-novel-machine-learning-for-predicting-quantum-properties/README.md

    - Ensure to include at least one `poscar_atomic_` type component, as POSCAR files are always parsed.

 5. **Prepare Target Component**
-   - Copy a single component into the `target/` folder.
+   - Copy components into the `target/` folder.
    - Components labeled `poscar_` are not valid in the target folder as POSCAR files are always assumed to be inputs.
 This is open to modification.

 ## Running the Models

+Double click the model file or run it from the command line.

 Models will attempt to load two pickle files if they exist:
 - `model.params`: Contains model parameters.